 This series was made in collaboration with the BBC to mark the 10th anniversary of the siege and destruction of Vukovar, a Croatian town sitting on the Danube close to the Serbian border.

 I made two visits to Vukovar back in 2000 and 2001, during which I would stay with families, both Serb and Croat.
 During my first visit I produced a series of images which looked at general aspects of the town — work, society, rebuilding — as I tried to understand something of the complex situation there.
-I wanted to make photographs that were suggestive but not dramatic.

 ITA: Questa serie è stata realizzata in collaborazione con la BBC per ricordare il decimo anniversario dell'assedio di Vukovar: una città croata situata sul Danubio vicino al confine serbo che fu distrutta durante la guerra dei Balkani.